Craig Disley: Alfreton Town

 Disley signed for National League North side Alfreton Town on a two-year deal on 1 June 2017.
 Manager John McDermott said: "It was a fantastic signing for us and we fought off stiff competition from higher clubs to land his signature."

-On 7 August 2018 Disley signed for Cleethorpes Town on season-long loan.
+On 7 August, 2018, Disley signed for Cleethorpes Town on season-long loan.

 Barton Town

 Disley signed for Barton Town at the start of the 2019–20 season.

-On 12 June 2021, Disley announced his retirement from football.
+On 12 June, 2021, Disley announced his retirement from football.

 Coaching career

-In the summer of 2018 as well as his playing duties Disley began coaching the U16 team at former club Grimsby Town.
+In the summer of 2018, as well as his playing duties Disley began coaching the U16 team at former club Grimsby Town.

-On 19 November 2022, Disley returned to Cleethorpes Town as assistant manager to his former Grimsby teammate Nathan Arnold.
-On 22 November 2022, due to a shortage of players for a match against North Shields, Disley came out of retirement and was named as a substitute.
+On 19 November.
+2022, Disley returned to Cleethorpes Town as assistant manager to his former Grimsby teammate Nathan Arnold.
+On 22 November, 2022, due to a shortage of players for a match against North Shields, Disley came out of retirement and was named as a substitute.

-Arnold and Disley left the club in March 2023 via mutual consent.
+Arnold and Disley left the club in March 2023, via mutual consent.

 Style of play

-An energetic box-to-box central midfielder with a good engine who can contribute with goals, he can also play out in a wider midfield position.
+A box-to-box central midfielder who can score goals and play in a wide midfield position.